|Keweenaw Waterway Upper Entrance, MI|

 Description: Twenty-five-mile-long Keweenaw Watery cuts across the Keweenaw Peninsula, connecting Keweenaw Bay on the east to Lake Superior on the west.
 Originally built and maintained by private ventures, the waterway consists of five miles along the Portage River, seventeen-and-a-half miles in Portage Lake, and two-and-a-half miles through a man-made canal that links Portage Lake to Lake Superior.

-On March 2, 1895, Congress provided $5,500 for establishing a steam fog signal on the pier.
+In 1892, a year after the federal government acquired the canal, the Lighthouse Board requested a steam fog signal for the pier at the canal entrance, and Congress provided $5,500 on March 2, 1895 for the project.
 A third-story and a cast-iron deck and lantern were added to the bell tower to convert it into a lighthouse, and the fog signal building was built just behind it.
 Work was nearing completion when a storm on September 22, 1895 washed the fog-signal boilers and machinery into the canal.
 A wrecking outfit from Marquette was brought in to retrieve the items, allowing the fog signal to be completed late that year, and the new ten-inch steam whistle was placed in operation at the opening of navigation in 1896.

 To provide living space for the additional keeper needed to run the fog signal, the brick dwelling was converted into a duplex, with six rooms in each apartment.
 At the same time, a brick oil house was erected, and a ten-foot brick extension was added to the tower so the light would be visible above the enlarged dwelling.
 The new main light, now with a focal plane of sixty-six feet, was first exhibited on September 26, 1896.
 The power of the light was increased on November 7, 1912, by changing its illuminant from oil to incandescent oil vapor.

-Arrowhead breakwaters to protect the waterway’s entrance from Lake Superior were completed in October 1901 and temporarily marked with lanterns displayed from small iron masts.
-Two square, skeletal, pyramidal towers, with platforms, railings, and focal planes of twenty-four feet, were delivered to the Detroit lighthouse depot by a contract on June 15, 1903 and then installed on the breakwaters and lit the following Novembers.
+Arrowhead breakwaters to protect the waterways entrance from Lake Superior were completed in October 1901 and temporarily marked with lanterns displayed from small iron masts.
+Two square, skeletal, pyramidal towers, with platforms, railings, and focal planes of twenty-four feet, were delivered to the Detroit lighthouse depot by a contract on June 15, 1903 and then installed on the breakwaters and lit the following November.

 As part of a widening of the canal in the 1930s, it was necessary to demolish the old brick lighthouse.
 In its place, a forty-six-foot-tall, skeletal tower was erected in 1937, and a radiobeacon was established nearby in 1938.
 A new three-family dwelling was completed for the keepers in 1938.